 Cultural Resource Program

-The Cultural Resource program at Noatak National Preserve documents people in the parks, past and present, and strives to preserve places with special history.
+The Cultural Resource program at Cape Krusenstern National Monument documents the lives and activities of people in the parks, past and present, and strives to preserve places with unique history.

 In Alaska, as in the rest of the United States, the National Park Service recognizes and manages five basic types of cultural resources: